 Eagle Theatre is now offering an opportunity for students to act and work in a small touring production.
-We will present short plays to groups on campus as well as at schools and organizations in the counties surrounding ALC.
-See the advisor of the theatre program for more information.
+The ALC Alfred and Shirley Wampler Caudill Players will present short plays to groups on campus as well as at schools and organizations in the counties surrounding ALC.
+The Caudill Players are part of the work study program.
+See the director of the theatre program for more information.